 Welcome to the Music Department of the University of Hawai‘i at Manoa, and thank you for your interest in our degree programs!
 Located in Honolulu and within Manoa Valley, the Music Department is the only fully accredited member of the National Association of Schools of Music (NASM) in the state of Hawai`i.

 The Music Department’s resources and facilities support and promote excellence in performance and academics.
 The Mae Zenke Orvis Auditorium is the Music Department’s recital hall with seating capacity of 400 and excellent acoustics.
 Ideal for solo recitals and chamber music, it features two Steinway concert grand pianos and a pipe organ.
 The Music Department has 51 pianos and 23 practice rooms divided between the Dorothy Kahananui Wing and the round practice facility.
 The 110-seat choral room hosts rehearsals and classes as well as intimate concerts and recitals.
-We also have an Orchestra/Band Rehearsal Room, Computer Lab and Electronic Keyboard Lab and the Barbara B. Smith Ethnomusicology wing.
+We also have an Orchestra/Band Rehearsal Room, an Electronic Keyboard Lab, and the Barbara B. Smith Ethnomusicology wing.

 Gregg M. Sinclair Library houses the music collection of approximately 21,500 scores, and 100 serials, including a substantial collection of online journals and reference materials available 24/7.
 Sinclair Library also houses the Harry C. and Neechang Wong Audiovisual Center, which has in its collection more than 20,000 recordings, tapes, audio/visual equipment, and music related materials.
 The Center is well equipped with a variety of sound and video reproduction equipment.
 Two Yamaha electronic pianos allow students to practice on scores housed in the music score collection adjacent to the Center, and the CLIC Lab (computers and software) are available for computer-assisted instruction.